Konstantin Fedin

 Konstantin Aleksandrovich Fedin (Константи́н Алекса́ндрович Фе́дин; – 15 July 1977) was a Soviet and Russian novelist and literary functionary.

 Biography

 Born in Saratov, Fedin studied in Moscow and Germany and was interned there during World War I. After his release, he worked as an interpreter in the first Soviet embassy in Berlin.
 On returning to Russia, he joined the Bolsheviks and served in the Red Army.
 After leaving the Party in 1921, he joined the literary group called the Serapion Brothers, who supported the Revolution, but wanted freedom for literature and the arts.

 His first story, "The Orchard", was published in 1922, as was his play Bakunin v Drezdene (Bakunin in Dresden).
 His first two novels were Goroda i gody (1924; tr. as Cities and Years, 1962, "one of the first major novels in Soviet literature") and Bratya (Brothers, 1928).
 Both deal with the problems of intellectuals at the time of the October Revolution, and include "impressions of the German bourgeois world" based on his wartime imprisonment.

+His later novels include Pokhishchenie Evropy (The rape of Europe, 1935), Sanatorii Arktur (The Arktur sanatorium, 1939), and the historical trilogy, Pervye radosti (First joys, 1945), Neobyknovennoe leto (An unusual summer, 1948), and Kostyor (The Fire, 1961–67).
+He also wrote a memoir Gorky sredi nas (Gorky among us, 1943).

+Political career

+Fedin was a member of the Praesidium of the Union of Soviet Writers from its inception in 1934, and for years was head of the Board of Litfund "a powerful dispenser of all benefits and privileges to members of the Union".
+Litfund paid for the construction of a lavish new apartment building for writers.
+Osip and Nadezhda Mandelstam, who visited it in 1938, noted that Fedin had an apartment "crammed" with mahogany.